 - The roles of shareholders include attending and voting at shareholder meetings, electing directors, and being informed about the company’s operations

 - Shareholders also have the right to receive dividends and to participate in the company’s assets upon liquidation

-If you want to become a shareholder in a Hong Kong company, either an existing one or a new one, get in touch with our friendly consultant for practical advice.
-Or, drop us a message via email@example.com for any concerns and questions you may have.
+If you are considering becoming a shareholder in a Hong Kong company, either an existing or a newly established one, don’t hesitate to get in touch with our friendly consultant for practical advice.

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.